-Flying within the UK & Ireland
+Flying in the UK and Ireland

 When travelling to UK destinations you are required to have your photograph taken for security identification purposes.